edekadigital/terraform-azure-modules/terraform-azure-datadog-log-forwarder/README.md

 # azure-datadog-log-forwarder

-sending logs received from eventhub to datadog
+Forwarding logs received from eventhub to datadog.

 # Input variables to module
 * __resource_location__: default is _West Europe_